fcancelinha/fcancelinha/README.md

 <h6 align="center">
   Sunset waves & fair winds

-  This github is a collection of personal projects and related course projects!
+  This github is a collection of personal projects!
 </h6>

 <h5/>